gabriel-smc/automatic-webhook-deploy/README.md

 A public and private key pair will be generated.
 Copy your public key — the one with a _.pub_ extension — to the clipboard.
 On the Bitbucket website navigate to _Account > SSH Keys_, and choose to add a new key.
 Paste in your public key and save it.

-Back on your server, edit your **~/.ssh/config** file to add bitbucket.org as a host.
-This ensures that the correct key is used when connecting by SSH to bitbucket.org.
+Back on your server, edit your **~/.ssh/config** file to add _bitbucket.org_ as a host.
+This ensures that the correct key is used when connecting by SSH to _bitbucket.org_.
 You'll need to create the config file if it doesn't exist:

 ```
 Host bitbucket.org